mtumilowicz/cryptography-rsa-workshop/README.md

 ## asymmetric cryptography
 * solve the problem of secure communications over an insecure network
 * symmetric cryptography context
-    * refresher
     * to exchange messages => first mutually agree on a secret key k
         * what if every communication is monitored?
             * is it possible to exchange a secret key?
                 * first reaction: not possible
-                        * reason: every piece of information that Alice and Bob exchange is public
+                    * reason: every piece of information is public
                 * solution: public key (or asymmetric) cryptography
     * asymmetric ciphers - slower than symmetric ciphers
         * first use an asymmetric cipher to send the key to a symmetric cipher
         * then use symmetric key to transmit the actual file